riptano/graph-examples/graph-migration/README.md

 To save the generated output as a script into a file, you may run the following:
 ```
-dse graph-migrate-schema -gremlin reviewerRating nreviewerRating > core_schema.groovy
+dse graph-migrate-schema reviewerRating nreviewerRating > core_schema.groovy
 ```

-To create the core graph schema, pass the generated script to gremlin-console or cqlsh depending on the type of format.
+To create the core graph schema, pass the generated script to gremlin-console or studio.

 Example:
 ```